lmc-eu/spirit-design-system/packages/web-twig/README.md

 # Spirit Web Twig Bundle

-This is a Symfony bundle with Twig implementation of [Spirit Design System] components, extended with JSX-like syntax.
+This is a Symfony bundle with Twig implementation of [Spirit Design System][spirit-design-system] components, extended with JSX-like syntax.

 ## Requirements